 The Publishing Trap is a board game from the UK Copyright Literacy team that allows participants to explore the impact of scholarly communications choices and discuss the role of open access in research by following the lives of four researchers – from doctoral research to their academic legacies.
-It is a full functioning, prototype game first developed in 2016 when it won a runner’s up prize at the LILAC Lagadothon.
-However, the game has evolved considerably since then.
+The game was first developed in 2016 when it won a runner’s up prize at the LILAC Lagadothon.
+The most recent version is v2.0 which has been made available as an online resource.
+You can also download the first version of the physical board game resources.

 Aim of the Game